24 Super Simple Soaked Grain Recipes

 Don't forget the sweet treats!
 You'll love these soaked cookie, cake, and bar recipes.

-- Here's some yummy Soaked Oatmeal Cookies from Cheeseslave
+- Here are some yummy Soaked Oatmeal Cookies from Cheeseslave

 - Have a birthday coming up?
 Try this Yellow Butter Cake from Our Nourishing Roots